Find Trade Colleges

 Dallas, TX

-Out-of-state tuition fees for undergraduate students at El Centro College are $6,000 per year.
+El Centro College undergraduate students pay an average of $6,000 in tuition and fees each year.
 On average, allied health graduates from El Centro College take out $10,813 in student loans while working on their Undergraduate Certificate.

-El Centro College not only placed well in our value ranking, but it is also #1 on our Best Allied Health Professions Undergraduate Certificate Trade Schools in the Southwest Region list.
+El Centro College also made our Best Allied Health Professions Undergraduate Certificate Trade Schools in the Southwest Region list, coming in at #1.

 #2